-If your child is late for any reason, please park and walk him/her to the office door to sign them in.
+If your child is arriving at school after 8:00AM for any reason, parents/guardians should park and walk the child to the main office door to sign them in.

 When it becomes necessary for a student to be dismissed prior to the dismissal time, please send a note to the teacher explaining the circumstances.
 Please make all dismissal arrangements with your child before the school day.
 On the rare occasion that it becomes necessary to change dismissal arrangements during the school day, please contact the office prior to 1:00 P.M.